Penumbra System® JET 7 Reperfusion Catheter

 • When performing aspiration, ensure that the Penumbra Aspiration Tubing valve is open for only the minimum time needed to remove thrombus.
 Excessive aspiration or failure to close the Penumbra Aspiration Tubing valve when aspiration is complete is not recommended.

 • The Penumbra Separator is not intended for use as a neurovascular guidewire.
-If repositioning of the Penumbra Reperfusion Catheter is necessary during the revascularization procedure, such repositioning should be performed over an appropriate neurovascular guidewire using standard microcatheter and guidewire techniques.
+If repositioning of the Penumbra Reperfusion Catheter is necessary during the revascularization procedure, such reposition should be performed over an appropriate neurovascular guidewire using standard microcatheter and guidewire techniques.

 • Administration of anticoagulants and antiplatelets should be suspended until 24 hours post-treatment.
 Medical management and acute post stroke care should follow the ASA guidelines.1 Any neurological deterioration should be evaluated by urgent CT scan and other evaluations as indicated according to investigator/hospital best practice.

 • As in all surgical interventions, monitoring of intra-procedural blood loss is recommended so that appropriate management may be instituted.